Reaper-ai/highschool_pythonprojects/README.md

 ## 2. [flappy bird clone](flappy)
 - about -> the name sums it up
 - learning -> game development in python
-> [!Note]
-> sfx used are open source. images are made by myself, please mention credits if you use them in your projects 🙂

 ## 3. [tic tac toe](tic_tac_toe)
 - about -> there are two versions, a gui based and a terminal based